angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 still win this turn.
 The key here is to recognise what are the minimum requirements for a winning hand with what we have.
 Given the hand above, we can win so long as we have a {B} for Dark Ritual and both the Street Wraith and Brainstorm in hand.
-Given this information we can sequence by playing Misty, fetching, playing Preordain followed by playing Ponder.
+Given this information we can sequence by playing Tarn, fetching, playing Preordain followed by playing Ponder.
 This potential for 7 looks should give around a 46% chance of finding one of our four copies of Doomsday.
 Any cards seen / drawn with the two cantrips such as an additional